KarimBastami/TheGuardian-News-Scraper/README.md

   - mongo.py
   - main.py

 - Run main.py in the same directory as the other files and a console based user interface should appear

+- Make sure pymongo, beautiful soup and the request libraries are installed

 - There are only two options available at the moment
   - Scrape for new articles: which will check for any articles not already in the database and upload them